GSA/fpki-guides/pages/fpki_pki.md

 |**Increased Compliance**|PKI helps organizations to comply with laws and mandates, such as Federal Information Security Modernization Act (FISMA), E-Gov Act, Government Paperwork Elimination Act (GPEA), and Health Insurance Portability and Accountability Act (HIPAA).|
 |**Improved Business Capabilities**|PKI helps to reduce costs/burdens and increase efficiency through electronic processes and capabilities.|

-## What are the Components of PKI?
+## What are the components of PKI?
 The four components of PKI include **Certificate Authorities (CAs)**, **Registration Authorities (RAs)**, **repositories**, and **archives**. <!-- How do components differ from the "system" described in "What is PKI" above?
 Only 4 components? -->There are two types of PKI users: **Certificate Holders** and **Relying Parties**.
 A fifth, optional component is the **Attribute Authority**.
 These components and related functions are described in detail in the following table.

 |**PKI Component/Function**| **Description**|